Calabi-Yau properties of Postnikov diagrams

 If $T\in\frobcat$ is an object, we write $Q(T):=Q(\add{T})$, noting that this is the ordinary quiver of the semi-perfect algebra $\End_{\frobcat}(T)^\op$. \end{defn}

-\begin{defn}[cf.~{\cite[\S II.1]{buancluster}}, {\cite[Def.~2.4]{fucluster}}] Let $\frobcat$ be a Krull--Schmidt stably $2$-Calabi--Yau Frobenius category, and let $\ctcat_0\in\frobcat$ be a cluster-tilting subcategory.
-We say that $(\frobcat,\ctcat_0)$ has a \emph{cluster structure} if \begin{enumerate} \item for each cluster-tilting subcategory $\ctcat$ of $\mathcal{E}$ and each non-projective indecomposable $X\in\ctcat$, there is a non-projective indecomposable object $X^*$, unique up to isomorphism, such that the additive subcategory $\ctcat'=\mu_X\ctcat$ with indecomposable objects called the \emph{mutation} of $\ctcat$ at $X$, is cluster-tilting, \item in the situation of (1), there are short exact sequences
+\begin{defn}[cf.~{\cite[\S II.1]{buancluster}}, {\cite[Def.~2.4]{fucluster}}] Let $\frobcat$ be a Krull--Schmidt stably $2$-Calabi--Yau Frobenius category, and let $\ctcat_0\subset\frobcat$ be a cluster-tilting subcategory.
+We say that $(\frobcat,\ctcat_0)$ has a \emph{cluster structure} if \begin{enumerate} \item for each cluster-tilting subcategory $\ctcat$ of $\frobcat$ and each non-projective indecomposable $X\in\ctcat$, there is a non-projective indecomposable object $X^*$, unique up to isomorphism, such that the full and additively closed subcategory $\ctcat'=\mu_X\ctcat$, called the \emph{mutation} of $\ctcat$ at $X$ and having indecomposable objects is cluster-tilting, \item in the situation of (1), there are short exact sequences

-in which the non-zero maps are minimal $(\ctcat\cap\ctcat')$-approximations (on the left or the right as appropriate), \item for any cluster-tilting subcategory $\ctcat$ in the mutation class of $\ctcat_0$ (i.e.\ related to $\ctcat_0$ by a sequence of mutations as in (1)), the quiver $Q(\ctcat)$ has no loops or $2$-cycles, and \item for $\ctcat$ as in (3) and $X\in\ctcat$ non-projective, the quiver $Q(\mu_X\ctcat)$ agrees, up to arrows between frozen vertices, with the Fomin--Zelevinsky mutation $\mu_XQ(\mathcal{T})$. \end{enumerate} If $T_0$ is a cluster-tilting object, then the additive closure $\add{T_0}$ is a cluster-tilting subcategory, and we say that $(\frobcat,T_0)$ has a cluster structure if $(\frobcat,\add{T_0})$ does.
-Cluster-tilting subcategories $\ctcat$ in the mutation class of $\ctcat_0$, and to their objects, are said to be \emph{reachable} from $\ctcat_0$.
+in which the non-zero maps are minimal $(\ctcat\cap\ctcat')$-approximations (on the left or the right as appropriate), \item for any cluster-tilting subcategory $\ctcat$ in the mutation class of $\ctcat_0$ (i.e.\ related to $\ctcat_0$ by a sequence of mutations as in (1)), the quiver $Q(\ctcat)$ has no loops or $2$-cycles, and \item for $\ctcat$ as in (3) and $X\in\ctcat$ non-projective, the quiver $Q(\mu_X\ctcat)$ agrees, up to arrows between frozen vertices, with the Fomin--Zelevinsky mutation $\mu_XQ(\ctcat)$. \end{enumerate} If $T_0$ is a cluster-tilting object, then the additive closure $\add{T_0}$ is a cluster-tilting subcategory, and we say that $(\frobcat,T_0)$ has a cluster structure if $(\frobcat,\add{T_0})$ does.
+Cluster-tilting subcategories $\ctcat$ in the mutation class of $\ctcat_0$, and their objects, are said to be \emph{reachable} from $\ctcat_0$.

 Under our assumptions on $\frobcat$, conditions (1) and (2) of this definition are automatic by \cite[Thm.~II.1.10(a)]{buancluster} (see also \cite[Thms.~5.1, 5.3]{iyamamutation}), but we include them in the definition anyway to aid comparison with \cite{buancluster}. \end{defn}